dustinpfister/blog_posts/_posts/threejs-object3d-visible.md

 ## 3 - Conclusion

 So I hope that this post help to clear up some things when it comes to setting the visibly of on object in three.js.
 If not then I guess you will just need to work out some additional examples of your own, and keep looking until you find or make something that will work for you.
+However just about every solution that comes to mind for me will be ways that just change the visibility of an object and that is all, or something that changes other properties of the object, makes the object a child of some other parent object that is not added to the scene, or removing the object completely.